Jumpscale/Docs/MultiNode/AgentController1/DemoSetupTutorial.md

 jsac reload
 ```

-Execute Newly created Jumpscript and see it in the portal
+Execute Newly created JumpScript and see it in the portal
 ---------------------------------------------------------

 ```